Tejaswini-popuri/Systems-Analysis-and-Design/README.md

 # Systems Analysis and Design
-Academic projec to design a System for a Smart 24 hour library Vending Kiosk
+Academic project to design a System for a Smart 24 hour library Vending Kiosk User Interface Design at https://www.youtube.com/watch?v=w1EGYPawkwQ